 Two master programmes

-Students following two master programmes concurrently are eligible to take two electives in one block if they earned at least 54 ECTS for the first master programme.
-Please contact the student advisers for more information.
+Students following two master programmes concurrently might be eligible to take two electives in one block.

 Submitting your request